Dynamic Placement in Refugee Resettlement: Institutional Background

 The federal Office of Refugee Resettlement was created by the Refugees Act in 1980.
-The Act authorized the President of the United States to set annual capacities for resettlement and established funding rules.
+The Act established funding rules and authorized the President of the United States to set annual capacities for resettlement.
 The resettlement process is managed by the US Refugee Admissions Program (USRAP) of the US Department of State, in conjunction with a number of federal agencies across federal departments as well as the International Organization for Migration and the UNHCR.

 Applications for the resettlement program take place from outside of the US, typically in refugee camps.
-The US government conducts security checks, medical screening, and performs cultural orientation, which can take upwards of 18 months~\cite{Jones15}.
+The US government conducts security checks, medical screening, and performs cultural orientation, which can take upwards of 18 months~\citep{Jones15}.
 After clearance, USRAP decentralizes the process of welcoming refugees to nine NGOs known as \emph{resettlement agencies}, of which one is HIAS.
-Each agency works with their own network of \emph{affiliates} supported by local offices, as well as religious entities like churches, synagogues or mosques, which serve as community liaisons for refugees.
+Each agency works with their own network of local \emph{affiliates}, each supported by local offices as well as religious entities like churches, synagogues, or mosques, which serve as community liaisons for refugees.
 Each agency typically works with dozens of affiliates, though the number of affiliates can fluctuate over time.
 Some affiliates lack services to host certain kinds of refugees.
 For example, certain affiliates do not have translators for non-English-speaking refugees or lack support for single-parent families.

-Agencies have no influence on what refugees are cleared for resettlement by USRAP or on when the refugees might arrive.
+Agencies have no influence on which refugees are cleared for resettlement by USRAP or on when the refugees might arrive.
 Resettlement agencies meet on a weekly or fortnightly basis in order to allocate among themselves the refugees that have been cleared by USRAP.
 Refugees are usually resettled with members of their family.
 Such an indivisible group of refugees is referred to as a \emph{case}.
 As a family can split when its members are fleeing their home country, some refugees who are applying for resettlement might already have existing relatives or connections in the US.
 Such cases \emph{with US ties} are automatically resettled near their existing ties.
-All other refugees, referred to \emph{free cases}, can be resettled by any agency into any of the agency's affiliates.
+All other refugees, referred to as \emph{free cases}, can be resettled by any agency into any of the agency's affiliates.